-[28] In rebuttal, the Complainant requested that all evidence and argument provided in rebuttal on this issue from File #72691 be brought forward to this hearing.
-The Complainant, along with Exhibit C2 from File #72691, provided the following evidence and argument with respect to this issue:
+[28] In rebuttal, the Complainant, along with Exhibit C2, provided the following evidence and argument with respect to this issue:

 [29] An analysis of the 1.76% per month time adjustment factor proposed by the Respondent.
 The Complainant analysed the sales of A, B and C class office buildings in the downtown core that occurred from April, 2011 to July, 2012.
 The Complainant concluded that the 1.76% adjustment factor was predominantly caused by A class properties.
 The analysis showed that B class property sales did not require any adjustment for time.